Rhode Island Computer Museum

 Saving old computers allows us to read information in its original format and share past stories saved in different electronic formats.

-Rhode Island Computer Museum’s (RICM) is hosting A Retro Game Night June 26, 2021 from 6 p.m. to 9 p.m.
+Rhode Island Computer Museum’s (RICM) is hosting A 2025 Game Night January 4, 2025 from 6 p.m. to 9 p.m.
 Adults who grew up during the golden age of video games should be prepared to take a trip down memory lane.

-Open Games on at 6 PM / Games off at 9 PM / over 18 Age / Suggested Donation $10
+Open Games on at 6 PM / Games off at 9 PM / Suggested Donation $10

-Our "Computer Crypt" is jam-packed with amazing technological artifacts, and we are dedicated to bringing these bits and bytes of history to light for people.
-You can c
+Our "Computer Crypt" is jam-packed with amazing technological artifacts, generously donated and maintained by Ron Fraser of Westborough MA.
+We are dedicated to bringing these bits and bytes of history to light for people.
+You can contact us to schedule a tour, and we also loan our artifacts to filmmakers.
+You can see our vintage tech in "Hidden Figures," "Maniac," "Halt and Catch Fire," "The Storied Life of A.J.
+Fikry", and many other productions.